 Information sourced from an Independent Comparative Report from Standard Analytical Service, Inc.

 What does this mean?

 This means that American Savings Life Ins.
-Co. has 1.41 times more assets than liabilities.
+Co. has $131.00 of assets for every $100 of liabilities (obligations).
 This is over seven times greater security than the average large life insurance company!